Dr Marek W. Rutkowski

 The second research project is set to offer a counter narrative to the growing field of literature on Western modernisation as a means of winning the Cold War in the Third World.
 Based on documents from archives of post-communist Eastern Europe, the project will explore the Soviet Bloc’s political initiatives, developmental and nation-building efforts in Southeast Asia.
 It aims to determine the scope of the involvement on the one hand, and its reception and appropriation by the host countries, on the other.

 “Chasing Dragons: Western Military Power and Reordering Modern Asia” – book project

 This international multi-authored book project funded by a research grant from the Ministry of Education (Singapore) is set to redefine the role of Great Powers in reordering modern East Asia from the Great War to the end of the Vietnam Wars and beyond.
 As collaborator, Marek Rutkowski is involved in two chapters dealing with Southeast Asia in the 1950-60s.
 The outcome will be published in two volumes with Bloomsbury Academic.

-Dr Marek Rutkowski has been teaching Global Studies units at Monash University Malaysia, including Introduction to World Politics and History and Transformation from Above: Globalisation and the State.
+Dr Marek Rutkowski has been teaching Global Studies units at Monash University Malaysia, including Introduction to World Politics and History and A World in Crisis: Multilevel Responses to Global Emergencies.
 Prior to joining Monash, he taught as a graduate student at National University of Singapore and James Cook University Singapore.